kingarthurpt/moses-bundle/docs/outputExample.md

 use Symfony\Component\HttpFoundation\Request;

 /**
- * Allows filtering of a controller callable.
+ * Allows filtering of a controller callable
  *
  * You can call getController() to retrieve the current controller.
 With
  * setController() you can set a new controller that is used in the processing